jasonaaronwilson/omni-shell/README.md

 ## Function Calls

 Where ever a command is expected, if the command name matches a function name, a function call is done instead.
 There are a large number of built-in functions.
+Functions calls also happen in expression context.

 Unlike traditional languages, function calls can sometimes accept "flags" which begin with "-".